coderpussy/SolarTherm-WIFI-Local-Admin/README.md

 - LAMP stack ideally on your local network running RPI and/or
 - webspace at your desired webhost service with access to Apache, PHP and r/w permissions
-- familiar with building binaries with Arduino IDE
+- familiar with building binaries on Arduino IDE
 - Optional: Have the initial SolarTherm setup done and running (not reachable hosts have a time out on SolarTherm side)

 ### Limitations

-In this stage the over the air update only receive over unsecure protocol (http instead of https) what is no problem on my local network because i don't need it SSL based.
+In this stage the over the air update only receive over unsecure protocol (http instead of https) what is no problem in my local network because i don't need it SSL based.

 If you want a secure SSL connection transfer for your binary SolarTherm builds you have to extend the `ota-updater.cpp` to provide a security parameter.

 It is somehow risky to use it with webspace hoster due to the scripts on LAMP stack side.
-They are more drafts and inspiration for further development than a real productive usage.
+They are more drafts and inspiration for further development.

 ### Steps